 - I was a blogger-on-the-trail for the Iditarod Sled Dog race.

-- I’ve competitively shot pistols and shotguns (no, I am not a Republican).
+- I’ve competitively shot pistols and shotguns (I am vehemently pro-gun-control).

 - I grew up racing sailboats on the Chesapeake Bay.